Heirloom Dry Beans, a Coastside Tradition

 According to some of our neighbors, many farms in the Pescadero area grew dry beans a couple decades ago.
 Also according to local lore, our foggy and cool climate leads to a slower dry down that results in exceptionally tender and unusually tasty beans.
 So watch out Rancho Gordo, Pescadero represent!
 We’re following in the footsteps of quite a local tradition.

-The Iacopi Family in Half Moon Bay has also made a bit of a niche for themselves growing a couple types of dry and shelling beans.
-Their Cranberry beans and Italian Butter Beans are renown throughout the Bay Area… To continue with a Coastside tradition, Fifth Crow has been bitten by the bean bug.
+The Lacopi Family in Half Moon Bay has also made a bit of a niche for themselves growing a couple types of dry and shelling beans.
+Their Cranberry beans and Italian Butter Beans are renowned throughout the Bay Area… To continue with a coastside tradition, Fifth Crow has been bitten by the bean bug.
 It’s official: we have a minor obsession with the faba-lous Legume.

 Why are our beans better?

 Our beans are fresher than what you’ll find in a grocery store!
 Though beans store for years, the older they are the harder it is to re-hydrate them and the longer it takes them to cook.
 Though we occasionally have beans left over from a previous season, for the most part our beans are no more than about a year old.
 They cook faster, more consistently, and just taste way better than your typical store-bought beans.
 We also grow some quite rare varieties you may never have tried.

 Where to purchase our beans:

 Our beans are always available at our farmers’ markets across the bay, and our market staff would love to recommend varieties and recipes to the bean-curious.
 Additionally, you can order our beans via our farmstand on HARVIE, through our CSA, and sometimes through our wholesale partners.
 Additionally, starting this year (2023), CSA members can add a Bean Club Share to their CSA box!